 To evaluate SOTA models in ARC in this context, we compile a dataset of 481 argument pairs, consisting of 377 arguments.
 We classify relations into \textit{attack}, \textit{support}, and \textit{neither}, by aggregating annotations across three human coders with expertise in EU politics.
 Each pair is classified by two coders, and any disagreements are resolved by a third.
 Cohen's kappa agreement scores between annotators ranged from `fair' ($\kappa$ = 0.30) to `moderate' ($\kappa$ = 0.54), indicating that classifying relations is more challenging for some topics than others.
 While fair-to-moderate agreement scores are typical in argument mining tasks \cite{lawrence2019argument}, an overall agreement of 76.6\% indicates that the task involves subjective judgement on the part of the annotators, which may reasonably limit the performance ceiling for automated methods.
-Following recent studies demonstrating the capabilities of LLMs in \cite{savigny2025amelia,gorur2025can,cabessa2025argument}, we evaluate four different models on this task in various settings (i.e., zero-shot, few-shot, and fine-tuned).
-We report their performance in Table~\ref{tab:benchmarking}, with additional models evaluated (and all prompts used) in the SM\ifthenelse{\boolean{arxivversion}}{}{ in \cite{Cunningham_26X}}.
+Following recent studies demonstrating the capabilities of LLMs in \cite{savigny2025amelia,gorur2025can} , we evaluate four different models on this task in various settings (i.e., zero-shot, few-shot, and fine-tuned).
+We report their performance in Table~\ref{tab:benchmarking}, with results for additional models evaluated (and all prompts used) in the SM\ifthenelse{\boolean{arxivversion}}{}{ in \cite{Cunningham_26X}}.

-Critically, we find that larger reasoning models implemented in zero- or few-shot settings outperform smaller fine-tuned models when applied to new data.
+Critically, we find that larger reasoning models implemented in zero- shot settings outperform smaller fine-tuned models when applied to new data.
 This aligns with recent studies of LLMs in argumentative tasks, finding that smaller models struggle even with fine-tuning \cite{Furman_23}, and especially compared to larger models \cite{Bezou-Vrakatseli_25}.
 We hope to extend our dataset in future work to investigate further whether LLMs really learn to mine arguments, or just the datasets themselves \cite{Feger_25}.
-In a trade-off between cost and performance, we use Claude Haiku to construct QBAFS in the remainder of our case-study.
+In a trade-off between cost and performance, we use Claude Haiku to construct the QBAFs in the remainder of our case-study.